Don’t feel like trekking up and down the stairs with a screaming baby with every dirty diaper? Yeah, me neither.

 Types of Diaper Caddies

 The first step in choosing a diaper caddy is deciding what type you want.

 There are three main kinds to choose from:

 - Portable caddy: This is the most popular type of diaper caddy today, as most parents love being able to easily move it from room to room or even use it for travel.
 Portable caddies are usually small with a handle and have enough space for supplies for a day or two.

-- Hanging caddy: These type of caddies hang on playards, cribs, walls, and in closets, and while they are technically portable, they aren’t the easiest to transport, so many parents just leave them in one place.
-Hanging caddies are generally larger, so they can hold more items than other caddies, but still free up space in the nursery.
+- Hanging caddy: These types of caddies hang on playards, cribs, walls, and in closets, and while they are technically portable, they aren’t the easiest to transport, so many parents just leave them in one place.
+Hanging caddies are generally larger, so they can hold more items than other caddies but still free up space in the nursery.

 - Stationary caddy: These are the least common type of caddy, as they are meant to stay in one place and take up space on the changing table.
 They do make organization much easier though.
 If you have the extra space on your changing table and don’t mind going to the nursery for diaper changes, then this may be the type of caddy for you.

 After you decide what type of caddy you want, some other key features will help you decide which caddy is best for you.

 - Cost: You will need to factor in the cost of your desired caddy into your budget.
 You may need to settle for a lower price if the money just isn’t there.